Frequently

 - Anything that might jeopardize safe, reliable operation of the power line.

-For this Project, we will create a safe working space for the construction activities.
+We will create a safe working space for the construction activities.
 There may be some areas where tree removal and pruning will be needed, and we will work with the property owners to limit this to the greatest extent possible.
 Xcel Energy will ensure safety and compliance with internal standards.

 Trees growing near power lines can be a safety hazard and are a major contributor to electric service interruptions nationwide—that’s why Xcel Energy prunes and removes trees near power lines in your community.
 Our goal is to provide safe, reliable electric service while also taking the best possible care of one of your community’s valuable natural resources.